Introduction to orbifolds: Smooth maps

-\section{Smooth Maps}
+\section{Smooth maps}

 There are several different notions of smooth maps between orbifolds.
-They were first introduced in \cite{satake} in the most intuitive way possible, but it was discovered later that there were relevant refinements of the concept (see Remark \ref{remark: orbifold smooth maps}).
-Here we will follow \cite{kleiner}, which refines Satake's original definition by handling the algebraic information on the singularities more carefully but without getting too technical.
+They were first introduced in \cite{satake} in the most intuitive way, but it was later discovered that the concept needed some refinements in order to allow some usual constructions, for instance coherently pulling (orbi)bundles back by smooth maps.
+To overcome this, more subtle notions of morphisms between orbifolds were introduced.
+The \textit{strong maps} of \cite{pronk}, for example, match the definition of generalized groupoid homomorphisms when the orbifolds are seen as Lie groupoids (see Remark \ref{remark: orbifolds as groupoids}).
+There is also the notion of \textit{good map} of \cite{chenruan} (which is actually equivalent to that of strong map, see \cite{lupercio}, Proposition 5.1.7).
+In \cite{borzellino2} the authors present other four different notions of smooth maps between orbifolds and study their relations.
+Here we will follow \cite{kleiner} (whose definition coincides with that of \textit{reduced orbifold map} of \cite{borzellino2}), for it refines Satake's definition by handling the algebraic information on the singularities more carefully whilst retaining the classical differential geometric flavor (and without getting too technical\footnote{The price is that it does not solve the issue with pullbacks}).